2024 Elections: Arizonans already declaring candidacies for House and Senate; here's what you should know

 The district covers a portion of the West Valley, in addition to a big part of Southern Arizona, including all of Bisbee, Douglas, and Nogales, as well as parts of Tucson and Yuma.

-The incumbent representative for this district is Raúl Grijalva, who has yet to announce a re-election campaign.
-No challenger campaigns have been announced.
+The incumbent representative for this district is Raúl Grijalva, who has been collecting signatures to get on the ballot.

 The district covers a portion of the West Valley, and extends north to the New river area.

-Meanwhile, a campaign website exists for a person named Jeremy Spreitzer.
+A campaign website exists for Spreitzer.
 On the website, it is stated that Spreitzer is gathering signatures in order to become a candidate for the 8th Congressional District.

 Arizona Congressman Paul Gosar